-- (3) Addresses - (4) Adoption of agenda and organization or work - (5) Implementation of the Work Programme of the CDCC: 1985-1987 - (6) Work Programme for the ECLAC Subregional Headquarters for the Caribbean for the 1988-1989 biennium, as presented by the United Nations Secretary General to the General Assembly - (7) The secretariat's contribution to the United Nations Medium Term Plan (1990-1995) - (8) Draft Summary of proposed work programme output for 1990-1991 - (9) A programme of activities in support of small island developing countries - (10) Action taken on CDCC resolutions, and those of ECLAC, and other United Nations bodies, with implications for CDCC - (11) Promotion of technical co-operation among CDCC member countries - (12) Other business - (13) Place and date for CDCC XI, and - (14) Consideration and adoption of the report
+- 9) Programme of activities in support of small island developing countries - 10) Action taken on CDCC resolutions, and those of ECIAC and other United Nations bodies, with implications for CDCC - 11) Promotion of technical co-operation among CDCC member countries - 12) Other business - 13) Place and date for the eleventh meeting of CDCC - 14) Consideration and adoption of the report.

-Agenda Item 14 - Consideration and Adoption of the Report
+Agenda Item 14 - Consideration and adoption of the report

-57. The Commission considered and adopted its report contained in part III of the present document, as well as resolution 21(IX) contained in part IV.
-It was agreed that the secretariat should be responsible for finalizing the report and forwarding it to member countries for a response within thirty days.
+57. The Committee considered and adopted its report contained in Part Three of the present document, as well as resolution 21(X) contained in Part Four.
+It was agreed that the secretariat should be responsible for finalizing the report and forwarding it to member countries for a response within 30 days.

-PART III
+PART THREE